hpfletch/TrackingWheelControl/README.md

 # TrackingWheelControl
-Industrial controls project for Co-op with Dr Dennis Hore Please refer to the attached PDF
+Industrial controls project for Co-op with Dr Dennis Hore.

+Please refer to the attached PDF